 What is Padding?

 Pad is extra time or cost added to an estimate because the estimator does not have sufficient information about the activity.
-During estimate activity durations process, project resources make their estimations based on the currently available information today.
+During this process, project resources make their estimations based on the currently available information today.
 And if there is not that much information about the activity, or if there are risks that may arise and cause the activity to take longer, this will cause padding during estimation.

 Therefore the project manager should find ways to make each activity as clear as possible to make accurate estimates in the estimate activity durations process.
 Any risks might be eliminated as much as possible.
 Unclear points or missing information about the activities must be cleared out to have a more accurate estimation of the project resources.